Beer and Oktoberfest Museum

 A treasured relic is the wooden chest the call the “Brewer’s Ark”.
 It's basically a rotting old box that plays a role in a Munich brewers' initiation ceremony.

-The upper floor traces the evolution of the Oktoberfest from a one-off horse race in 1810 to the world’s biggest folk festival.
+The upper floor traces the evolution of the Oktoberfest from its beginnings as a horserace/royal wedding in 1810 to the world’s biggest folk festival.

 There is a short film to watch and a great collection of old Oktoberfest posters – looking at those the fest doesn’t seem to have changed much at all over the years.